 Skip to main content

-We look at some of the toxic ingredients found in cosmetics and toiletries.
+We look at some of the toxic ingredients found in cosmetics and toiletries, and how to avoid them.

 There are thousands of ingredients used in personal care products, many of them have negative environmental impacts and health effects ranging from skin irritation to carcinogenicity.

-Parabens, phthalates and triclosan have been selected by Ethical Consumer as important indicators for our own toxics rating.
-We checked all the companies in this report to see whether they had policies on their use.
+Parabens, phthalates and triclosan have been selected by Ethical Consumer as important indicators for our toxics rating.
+We check all companies likely to be using these chemicals to see whether they had policies on their use.
 Their ratings appear in the Pollution & Toxics column on our score tables:

 Best rating